-- 6.2 Nominal Wind Pressure Resistance (Pnom).
-A product's nominal wind pressure resistance value for each condition tested in accordance with Section 6.1 Table 2 shall be taken as the lowest value of the maximum test pressures recorded from the required test repetitions. - 6.3 Yield Wind Pressure Resistance (Py).
-A product's yield wind pressure resistance value for each condition tested in accordance with Section 6.1Table 2 shall be taken as the lowestsmallest yield test pressure recorded from the required test repetitions.
-The value of $P_y$ shall be determined in accordance with the following methodology criteria: - 1.
-Determine initial slope of load-deflection plot by determining the slope of a line defined by points on the load deflection plot at 10% and 30% of the nominal load. - 2.
-Offset the above-line determined in step 1 above such that the X-axis intercept equals the deflection recorded at 10% of nominal load. - 3. $P_y$ is the pressure associated with the point where the offset line intersects the load-deflection plot. - 6.4 Pressure Equalization Factor (PEF).
+ANSI/ABTG FS 100-2012 (R2018): Standard Requirements for Wind Pressure Resistance of Foam Plastic Insulating Sheathing Used in Exterior Wall Covering Assemblies [formerly ANSI/SBCA FS 100-2012 (R2018)] 6.2 Nominal Wind Pressure Resistance (P{nom}).
+A product's nominal wind pressure resistance value for each condition tested in accordance with Table 2 shall be taken as the lowest value of the maximum test pressures recorded from the required test repetitions.

+6.3 Yield Wind Pressure Resistance (P_y).
+A product's yield wind pressure resistance value for each condition tested in accordance with Table 2 shall be taken as the smallest yield test pressure from the required test repetitions.
+The value of P_y shall be determined in accordance with the following criteria:

+- 1. Determine initial slope of load-deflection plot by determining the slope of a line defined by points on the load deflection plot at 10% and 30% of the nominal load. - 2.
+Offset the above line such that the X-axis intercept equals the deflection recorded at 10% of nominal load. - 3.
+P_y is the pressure associated with the point where the offset line intersects the load-deflection plot.

+6.4 Pressure Equalization Factor (PEF).
 A PEF of 1.0 shall be required for exterior wall sheathing applications.